 We're working on the route in sections.
 Each section needs to be looked at carefully to see if we need to make any changes to the planned route to help look after wildlife, like roosting bats, or to be considerate to neighbouring houses.
 We do this by putting each section through a planning application, so the route may change a little in some places from our original plans.

-The contractors have been making great progress on this section of the route since commencing work in July 2022.
-They have installed two sections of raised boardwalk, a new bridge over the railway and surfaced this section of route and installed a small section of fencing at the northern end of the route.
-This section of the route will be completed by the end of January 2023.
+This section is now open.
+The contractors commenced work in July 2022, installing two sections of raised boardwalk, a new bridge over the railway, carrying out surfacing works and installing a small section of fencing at the northern end of the route.

 The West Windermere Way is part of Low-carbon Lake District, a partnership approach to reduce carbon in the National Park and mitigate against the effects of climate change on the landscape.